 5. Boltune Headphones

 This lightweight, ergonomic set provides 16 hours of continuous playback and features IPX7 waterproof technology.
-They also come with Bluetooth capabilities and a CVC noise-canceling mic, as well as 10mm dynamic drivers for solid audio.
+It also includes Bluetooth capabilities and 10mm dynamic drivers for solid audio.

 Cons: These don’t have an indicator to tell you when the battery is low.